Brandwatch vs Meltwater Comparison

 How do the contract structures compare?

-Meltwater requires a minimum 12-month contract (36 months standard) with auto-renewal unless canceled 60 days before term end.
+Meltwater requires a minimum 12-month contract (36 months is the standard term) with auto-renewal unless canceled at least 60 days before the contract end date.
+Users consistently flag auto-renewal and add-on costs as commercial friction points.

 Which platform has the strongest AI capabilities?